alban-read/M1-MICRO-FORTH/M1MicroForth.md

 They are not *normally* shareable between words.

-After t1 runs type 14 WLOCALS . and it will be zero, the command line level has its own set of LOCALS as well.
+After t1 runs; if you type 14 WLOCALS . it will be zero, the command line level has its own set of LOCALS as well.

-Locals are fine to use, they are not slower than juggling the stack, and they are easier to reason about.
+Locals are fine to use, they are not slower than juggling the stack, and they are easier to think about.

 #### Advanced LOCALS usage